Configuration file

 To add another level of restriction and prevent accidental publishing of items that are not ready for publishing, the "Mark as ready" bulk action can be disabled by adding the parameter above to the config file.

-Default publish from time
+Default "Online from" time

 publishingWizard.defaultPublishFromTime = 12:00